Pedro Ferrándiz

-Pedro Ferrándiz González (20 November 1928 – 7 July 2022) was a Spanish basketball coach.
-He is most famous for coaching Real Madrid basketball club in the 1960s and 1970s.
-The International Olympic Committee awarded him the Olympic Order in 1977.

-Ferrándiz was born in Alicante.
-He was made an inductee of the Basketball Hall of Fame in April 2007.
+Pedro Ferrándiz González (20 November 1928 – 7 July 2022) was a Spanish professional coach in the sport of basketball.
+He is most famous for having been the head coach of Real Madrid's basketball club, in the 1960s and 1970s.
+The International Olympic Committee awarded him with the Olympic Order in 1977.
+He was made an inductee of the Basketball Hall of Fame, in April 2007.
 In 2008, he was named one of the 50 Greatest EuroLeague Contributors.
 He was inducted into the FIBA Hall of Fame in 2009.
+He was also awarded with the Spanish Royal Order of Sports Merit.

-Coaching career
+Club coaching career

-Ferrándiz holds a record 12 titles in the Spanish League, 4 titles in the FIBA European Champions Cup (now called EuroLeague) and 11 titles in the Spanish King's Cup.
-His combined record, while coaching Real, was 437–90.
-He recorded three undefeated Spanish League seasons.
+Ferrándiz, who was born in Alicante, holds a record twelve national championship titles won as a head coach in Spain's top-tier level basketball league, the Spanish Primera División, as well as a record eleven Spanish King's Cup titles.
+Ferrándiz also won seven FIBA International Christmas Tournament championships, and four FIBA European Champions Cup (which is now called the EuroLeague) championships as a head coach.
+His combined record across all competitions, while coaching the Spanish basketball club Real Madrid, was 437–90.
+He also recorded three undefeated Spanish Primera División seasons.
 He was the AEEB Spanish Coach of the Year in 1975.

+National team coaching career

-He was the head coach of the senior Spain national basketball team, from 1964 to 1965.
-He coached Spain at the EuroBasket 1965.
+Ferrándiz was the head coach of the senior men's Spanish national team, from 1964 to 1965.
+He coached Spain at the 1965 FIBA EuroBasket.

+Death

-He died in 2022, aged 93.
+Ferrándiz died in 2022, at the age of 93.